 - Provide productive manual activity and beneficial social interaction for people tackling drug and alcohol dependency.

 Additional support for our approach includes the ACE study, www.acestudy.org, which indicates that nurturing healthy habits and relationships can alleviate the physical and emotional impacts of adverse life experiences; our primary intention is to facilitate experiences that promote wellbeing.
 Concretely, we address the issue of food security to reduce the level of anxiety parents experience as they provide for their families.
 Maslow’s hierarchy of needs has long identified the sustained satiation of hunger and thirst as a prerequisite for psychosocial development.
 Our goal is for families to be physically nourished so that parents and children can be present in relationship with each other.

 Thank you to our Partners & Supporters

 The Farm and Food Program collaborates with an amazing group of partners.
-OnTrack, Inc. and ACCESS are vital partners that help us to provide these services to families in our community.
-FNC collaborates with La Clinica, Jackson County Community Family Court, and Rogue Community Health to provide an integrated network of support services.
-Southern Oregon Historical Society graciously lets us use Hanley Historic Farm to grow food and hold our Family Food Groups, and the 1st Presbyterian Church of Medford generously provides use of their kitchen and dining hall to hold our Family Food Groups during the winter months.
+OnTrack, Inc. and ACCESS are vital partners that help us provide these services to families in our community.
+The Family Nurturing Center collaborates with La Clinica, Jackson County Community Family Court, and Rogue Community Health to provide an integrated network of support services.
+Southern Oregon Historical Society graciously lets us use Hanley Historic Farm to grow food and hold our Family Food Groups, and the First Presbyterian Church of Medford generously provides use of their kitchen and dining hall to hold our Family Food Groups during the winter months.
 We would not be able to provide this program for our families without the generous financial support of the Leightman Maxey Foundation, Jackson Care Connect, SOELS/HUB, Cow Creek Band of the Umpqua Indian Tribe Foundation, the Carpenter Foundation, the Anna May Family Foundation, the Schwemm Family Foundation, the United Way, and many generous private contributions.